sst/guide/_chapters/debugging-full-stack-serverless-apps.md

 title: Debugging Full-Stack Serverless Apps
 date: 2020-04-03 00:00:00
 lang: en
-description: In this chapter we look at the debugging setup and workflow for full-stack Serverless apps.
+description: In this chapter we look at the debugging setup and workflow for full-stack serverless apps.
 We'll cover some of the most common errors, including errors inside and outside Lambda functions, timeouts and out-of-memory errors.
 comments_id: debugging-full-stack-serverless-apps/1727
 ref: debugging-full-stack-serverless-apps
 ---